KaixoCode/pack_utils/README.md

 // All indices of all matches of Filter in Pack pack_indices_filter<Filter, Pack>

+// All indices of all non-matches of Filter in Pack pack_indices_not_filter<Filter, Pack>

 // All indices not of Type in Pack pack_indices_not_of<Type, Pack>